nataliyabondareva/wreck-o-meter/README.md

 * npm install
 * npm run start

-You'll need an API key to use this, which you can create [here] (https://developers.google.com/custom-search/v1/overview)... or email talbondareva@gmail.com (who is currently working on proper authorisation) for one :-)
+You'll need an API key to use this, which you can create [here](https://developers.google.com/custom-search/v1/overview)... or email talbondareva@gmail.com (who is currently working on proper authorisation) for one :-)

 ### The algorithm